Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 What to Pack For Mendoza

-• Activewear or jeans.
-Trips into the mountains are a common day trip in Mendoza, as is horseback riding and white water rafting.
-If you’re planning on that, pack a pair of jeans, hiking pants and shoes that will be comfortable.
+- Layers for the mountains.
+Trips into the mountains are a common day trip in Mendoza for horseback riding and white water rafting.
+If you’re planning on that pack layers.
+It can get much cooler and unpredictable in the mountains.

 Read More About Mendoza: